Travel information on Security & Safety for visitors in Ethiopia

 Do I need a sleeping bag?

 On the community treks this is not essential as the communities provide beds with mattresses, sheets and blankets.
 However, if you want to feel snug and cosy there is no harm in bringing one along.
 The higher places can be cold at night.
 However if on a trek in the Simiens or Bale Mountains you will need a good sleeping bag.
+For camping and homestay tours its a very good idea.

 Can we recharge equipment on the Tesfa trek?